So What’s My Story?

 In 2008 I moved to Victoria BC, to start up an independent record label with producer/composer Daniel Martins, this was when I really started to get into graphic and web design.
 I had a lot of fun in Victoria but I ended up moving out east to find better work opportunities.

-New to Toronto as of 2017, I fell in love with this city and hope stick around as long as possible.
+New to Toronto as of 2017, I fell in love with this city and hopefully stick around as long as possible.

 Things I Love To Do